hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

  .writeTo(someSink());
  ```

-Let's use this example to work through the work of the planner.
+Let's use this example to go through the work of the planner.
 As you
 write the above code, you form the Pipeline DAG and when you submit it
-for execution, the planner converts it to Core DAG:
+for execution, the planner converts it to the Core DAG:

 ![From the Pipeline DAG to the Core DAG](/docs/assets/arch-dag-1.svg)